PentaHelix/pentahelix.github.io/_posts/2015-04-03-[chrawl]-Devlog-5:-Keep-your-Potions.md

 ![Spell Horizontal Spread]

 ##Misc
-The game is now migrated to Unity 5, I still need to port the Shader from IndieEffects to Unity ImageEffects tough.
+Chrawl is now migrated to Unity 5, I still need to port the Shader from IndieEffects to Unity ImageEffects tough.